juyoungk23/personal-site/src/data/about.md

 # Intro

-I am the founder of Agora, which uses Augmented Reality to bring a unique experience to users.
-It is currently in development but I plan to release the first version of Agora by the start of 2023.
-I love creating things: I like to play violin, make rap instrumentals, and code cool projects in my free time.
+Hello!
+My name is Juyoung and I love creating things: I like to play violin, make rap instrumentals, and code cool projects in my free time.

 # Currently